quick-lint/quick-lint-js/plugin/sublime-text/DEVELOPER_NOTES.md

-# quick-lint-js Sublime Text plugin documentation
+# quick-lint-js Sublime Text plugin developer notes

 * [1.
 Views that belong to the same buffer]
 * [2.
 Won't on_load get called anyway?]